How Much Is an X-ray for Dogs? Stomach, Chest & More

 Emergency X-rays | $200 to $400 |

-Consultation fees will also add to the cost of X-ray costs.
+Consultation fees will also add to the cost of X-rays.

 What Is the Cost of a Dog Chest X-ray?

-The average cost of a dog chest X-ray is $75 to $250, depending on where you live and the location being X-rayed.
+The average cost of a dog chest X-ray is $75 to $250, depending on your location and the specific area being X-rayed.

 Is a Normal Dog Stomach X-ray Different from an Abnormal One?